Security Conscious,

 Editing the templates

-Purely cosmetic changes are easy to accomplish.
-This usually boils down to editing the master template file, html/m4/csoft.m4, which is standard HTML (it is preprocessed with m4, but you don't need to know it).
-When you are done with your edits, run make in the html directory.
-This will regenerate your HTML.
+Cosmetic changes usually boils down to editing the master template file, html/m4/csoft.m4.
+The template is standard HTML5 (and may use M4 macros or XSLT transforms).
+When you are done with your edits, run make in the html/ directory.

-If more specific changes are required (e.g., moving forms around or adding translations to new languages), the HTML source files (those files with the *.htm extension in the html directory) can be edited. *.htm files will be preprocessed, at compile time, using the m4 macro processor and xsltproc XSLT stylesheet processor.
-HTML source files can contain variable names (such as "$foo"), which will be substituted at run-time.
+If more specific changes are required (e.g., moving forms around or adding translations to new languages), the HTML source files (those files with the *.htm extension in html/) can be edited. *.htm files will be preprocessed, at compile time, using m4, xsltproc and html-minifier.

 Translating to a new language

-In addition to the <ml> tag, csoftadm.fcgi also uses gettext to translate dynamic strings.
+In addition to <ml> tags, csoftadm.fcgi also uses Gettext to perform dynamic dictionary-type translations.
 Go to the ./po directory and run make.
 Copy csoftadm_fcgi.pot to xx.po and simply edit the "msgstr" lines xx.po using your favorite text editor.

 Code changes

 You are of course encouraged to submit any change you believe would be appreciated by other users.
-You must agree to make your patches available under the BSD license.
-You can contact us directly or use Bugzilla to submit bug reports, feature requests and patches.
+Please contact us directly or use Bugs.csoft.net to submit bug reports, feature requests and patches.